David-Ingraham/ContainerLabsProjects/ansible-bgp-containerlab/README.md

 - Regenerated on each setup script run
 - Listed in .gitignore

+### Why Two Files?

+Shell/Docker consume KEY=VALUE format natively.
+Ansible's `vars_files` requires YAML.
+The .env file is the source of truth; credentials.yml is generated from it.

 ### Cross-Machine Builds

 If building on multiple machines (e.g., Mac and Windows), each machine needs its own credentials.env.
 The credentials can differ between machines as long as: